Bugha (gamer)

+Kyle Giersdorf (born December 30, 2002), better known by his online streamer name Bugha (/ˈbuːɡə/), is an American professional Fortnite Battle Royale player.
+He is also known for winning the Fortnite World Cup 2019 and is often regarded as one of the best Fortnite players of all time.
+Holding the distinction as the highest earning Fortnite Battle Royale player, his World Cup victory alone earned him more prize money than any other player has accumulated.

 Early life

-Giersdorf lives in a town in Pennsylvania.

 Giersdorf's nickname comes from his grandfather who used to call him Bugha when he was younger.
 He was first introduced to Fortnite when his father, also a gamer, told him about the "Save the World" game mode.

 Professional career

 After playing with team No Clout, Giersdorf signed with esports organization Sentinels on March 25, 2019, as a member of their Fortnite team.
 Giersdorf qualified and attended the 1st Annual Fortnite World Cup that took place on July 26–28, 2019.
 He competed for Solos that took place on the 28th.
 Giersdorf had the chance to play 6 matches against 99 other players who had also qualified.
 In the end, Giersdorf was 1st place with 59 points, almost doubling second-place winner psalm with 33 points.
-Kyle won $3,000,000 in Prize Money.
+Kyle won $3,000,000 in prize money.

+Since the Fortnite World Cup, Bugha has accumulated close to $3.7 million, has won 3 FNCS Championships with 13 Top 10s, and has consistently been at the top of every power ranking and leaderboard in Fortnite history.

 Epic Games gave Giersdorf a cosmetic outfit of his likeness in July 2021 as part of Fortnite's Icon Series.
 Other figures, such as football player Neymar and streamer Ninja, also have outfits.

 Hack

-Giersdorf's Twitter and Twitch were hacked hours after winning the Fortnite World Cup.
+Giersdorf's X (Twitter) and Twitch were hacked hours after winning the Fortnite World Cup.
 He also hacked 100 gifted subscriptions to random streamers.
 His Twitter was also hacked, tweeting vulgar tweets and retweeted a tweet from said user.